 It’s eerie, moody, and yet another ’70s vision of the future where the Earth has been deemed uninhabitable — plus, society is run by super smooth android police.

 Commercially, it was a complete disaster, but cinematically it’s a fantastic movie that, unlike some of the other movies on this list, definitely stands the test of time.

-Oh the days of "special effects" clearly just meant painting them directly onto the film.
+Oh, the days when “special effects” clearly just meant painting them directly onto the film.

 And apparently in the future, when we have achieved artificial gravity and deep space travel, bad guys just wear motorcycle helmets from the late ’70s.
 Hey, fine by me.

-A Clockwork Orange was no exception, but it definitely was very of the 1970s, with Malcolm McDowel's sweet bowler hat, dorky — er, trendy — haircut and a bad A jumpsuit to boot.
+A Clockwork Orange was no exception, but it definitely was very of the 1970s, with Malcolm McDowell’s sweet bowler hat, dorky — er, trendy — haircut, and a bad A jumpsuit to boot.